datscigrg/CPGetting-CleaningData/README.md

 `CodeBook.md` contains information about the datasets and the transformation procress executed in the run_analysis.R .

 ## Code
-Detailed commments which explain the steps in which the original data is transformed to the files `tidy1.csv` and `tidy2.csv` are contained in the source code.
+Detailed commments which explain the steps in which the original data is transformed to the files `merged-data.csv` and `tidy-data.csv` are contained in the source code.